37 Lord of the Rings Trivia Questions [With Answers]

 Answer: 111.

-Why it stumps people: Round numbers pull hard here.
-100 feels right for a milestone, and 33 is the hobbit coming-of-age.
-Tolkien invented the term “eleventy-first” as hobbit humor, and the oddness of the number is exactly why it slips from memory.
+Where it goes wrong: Round numbers pull hard.
+100 feels right for a milestone, and 33 is the hobbit coming-of-age, so both crowd in.
+Tolkien coined “eleventy-first” as a bit of hobbit humor.
+The oddness of it is exactly why it slides out of memory.

 3. What color does Gandalf become after Moria?
 (Easy)